AI-SysBio/Ab-binding/README.md

 	- conda activate parapred
 	- pip install -r tools/parapred/requirements.txt

-Then install ANARCI and Levenshtein with:
+Then install ANARCI, Levenshtein and tmscoring with:

 	- pip install python-Levenshtein
 	- conda install -c bioconda anarci
+	- pip install tmscoring

 Then, any structure based metrics, such as TM-score, RMSE or Ab-ligity, requires the pdb structure of all sequences you whish to compare.
 You can obtain these structures from your sequences with a homology modeling algorithm such as [Repertoire Builder](https://sysimm.org/rep_builder/) or recent with deep learning frameworks such as [IgFold](https://www.nature.com/articles/s41467-023-38063-x).